benmcwilliams/gas-demand/README.md

 saves file to IE_flows_downloaded.csv
 - Spain: defines the class SpainScraper, initialised with an end_date and lookback_days which defaults to 30 saves file to spain_gas_demand_{date}.csv

-- UK: to be defined
+- UK: queries the national grid API saves file to src/data/raw/uk/{date_from}_to_{date_to}.csv

+### exceptions
+- the germany_household_demand.py scraper is not a scraper, it is a function that queries the BNetzA website and returns a dataframe in the required format, with type == 'household
+- eurostat_demand.py queries the eurostat API and returns a dataframe in the required format, with type == 'total'

 ### Extract data

-main.py runs the logic whereby data are extracted and processed into a consistent format from the raw data.
+These scripts extract the data from the raw data source and clean the data into a consistent format.

 AustriaDemandExtractor:
 - Returns a dataframe in required format, type is only == 'total'